 You'll also learn important skills in client communication that will make you a valuable asset to any hairdressing team.

-This course can be delivered on campus, or as an Apprenticeship, meaning you'll get the chance to apply your new skills to the work environment as you go.
+This course can be delivered on campus in our state-of-the-art salon environment, or as an apprenticeship, meaning you'll get the chance to apply your new skills to the work environment as you go.
 We'll support you to balance study and work, and you'll gain valuable on-the-job experience that will boost your CV and give you the confidence to go out into the workforce.

 Studying during COVID-19 Restrictions